Webex meets stringent privacy standards for use in the CJEU

 Maximum compliance with the EU Cloud Code of Conduct, and more.
 Webex videoconference validated by the EDPS for use at the ECJ.

-Webex is the first and currently the only collaboration solution that has achieved the highest level of compliance (level 3) of the EU Cloud Code of Conduct .
+EU Cloud Code of Conduct.
 To achieve this, Webex underwent an independent third-party assessment and audit that verified all controls included in the Code, which was validated by SCOPE Europe, the supervisory body of the EU Cloud CoC.
-This "two-door verification" approach to Level 3 compliance is a double confirmation of compliance.
+This “two-door verification” approach to Level 3 compliance is a double confirmation of compliance.
 In addition to EU Cloud CoC, Webex features enable organizations to comply with specific local rules and standards, such as the German C5, the Spanish ENS and many other certifications with third-party audits.

 Complete data localization

 Webex allows organizations to keep their data in the EU.
-With Webex's data centers in Frankfurt and Amsterdam, European users can rest assured that their data will remain within the EU, from their user-generated content (files, messages, recordings) to analytics data, logs, third-party services, user profiles and even billing data.
+With Webex data centers in Frankfurt and Amsterdam, European users can rest assured that their data will remain within the EU, from their user-generated content (files, messages, recordings) to analytical data, logs, third-party services, user profiles, and even billing data.
 Webex is currently the only collaboration platform that supports full data residency in the EU.

 More transparency, more control